 Pacific Overlook, and

 Battery East Vista.
-Then, head out to explore the rest the park on the
+Then, head out to explore the Presidio by walking on the

 California Coastal Trail, the